 What is Showroom Shorts?

-Please keep in mind that unfortunately those under 18 are not permitted in the bar of the Showroom Cinema after 9pm.
+We invite all 18+ students, plus their casts, crews and families, to come and present their films to the audience.
+Please keep in mind that those under 18 are not permitted in the bar of the Showroom Cinema after 9pm.

 Send us your films - don't delay!